Artificial-Intelligence-Computer-Vision/RL_3D_mountain_car/README.md

 4. Use Meta Learning with Inverse Reinforcement Learning

+5. Use Meta Learning and Transfer Learning together

-5. Implement it with images
+6. Implement it with images